open2c/pairtools/doc/parsing.rst

-A molecule formed via a single ligation gets three alignments when one of the two ligated DNA pieces is shorter than the read length, such that that read on the corresponding side sequences through the ligation site and into the other piece [2]_.
-The fraction of such molecules depends on the type of the restriction enzyme, the typical size of DNA molecules in the Hi-C library and the read length, and sometimes can be considerable.
+A molecule formed via a single ligation gets three alignments when one of the two ligated DNA pieces is shorter than the read length, such that that read on the corresponding side sequences through the ligation junction and into the other piece [2]_.
+The amount of such molecules depends on the type of the restriction enzyme, the typical size of DNA molecules in the Hi-C library and the read length, and sometimes can be considerable.